wolfcatworkshop/code-sketchbook/index.md

 [sketch](./makevember/day-3/)

 My gif export was a little clunky, check out the [sketch page](./makevember/day-3/) for a better experience.
-I started by trying to recreate the classic [overlapping circle pattern](https://en.wikipedia.org/wiki/Overlapping_circles_grid) on a hexagonal grid but when I started changing the radius of the circles crazy patterns started showing up.
-So I added a little slider to navigate them by multiplying the radius by a certain amount.
+I started by trying to recreate the classic [overlapping circle pattern](https://en.wikipedia.org/wiki/Overlapping_circles_grid) on a hexagonal grid but when I started changing the radius of the circles crazy patterns began to emerge.
+I added a slider to navigate them by multiplying the radius by a certain amount.
 The starting point of 1 is with the circles tightly packed on the hexagonal grid, but this is an arbitrary choice on my part.

 As a bonus I ended up laser cutting my favorite variation (radius multiplier 2.5), here is an [SVG file](./images/day-3.svg) if you are interested in cutting your own.